Mohammed-git65/Platform-Explorers-Cohort-1/microsoft365-administration/Configurations_use-case_1.md

 - Navigate to **Threat Policies** > **Safe Attachments**.
 - Create a new policy to **scan attachments for malware** and define the policy
 - I configure options to **block or quarantine** suspicious files.
-- Then I reviewed and Applied the policy.
+- Then I reviewed and applied the policy.

 ![image](https://github.com/user-attachments/assets/ad1133b5-fbed-42d3-bf0c-677c24d54dfe)